 Perhaps the most important lesson towards developing a mlearning strategy is personally using mobile devices for your own mlearning.
 By being a mlearner, you are in a better position to assess what works and what does not.
 The overall goal is to keep improving the learner experience and outcome.

 If you are interested in mlearning and what to get a solid reference for background information, I would recommend this book.
-What have your experiences been in regards to mlearning?
+What have your experiences been with regards to mlearning?

 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff. 🙂 Thank you, in advance for your support!